tlambert03/nd2/docs/index.md

 - [ND2File.unstructured_metadata()][nd2.ND2File.unstructured_metadata]

-These methods parse and return more of the metadata found in the file, but no attempt is made to parse it.
+These methods parse and return more of the metadata found in the file, but no attempt is made to extract it into a more useful form.